 The Calvinist response, on the other hand, seems more accurate on the exegetical side of things, at least on the surface.
 Pastor John Samson, a writer on reformationtheology.com, sees the verse as an example of hyperbole, indicating the phrase “all men” actually means “all kinds” of men, broadening the scope from every person on earth to merely every kind of person.
 Verse 2 in the same passage seems to support this, narrowing the scope to kings.
 However, the reason to deny the verse above, it seems, rests partially on the literal impossibility to pray for every person individually.

 There is one vitally important aspect missing from this exegesis, and it’s one I pull skeptics up on all the time: the context of ancient culture.
 Seeing 1 Timothy 2:4 as a literal prayer (based on verse 1) for every individual is a false objection.
-As I’ve noted in link one below ancient culture was a collectivist society, thus one’s identity was found in one’s group or class.
+As I’ve noted in link one below ancient culture was a collectivist society so one’s identity was found in one’s group or class.
 The idea of praying for every individual would not have entered the mind of a collectivist writer, and that’s precisely who the Biblical authors were, so the main objection to 1 Timothy 2:4 misses the point.
 Prayer for “all men” in this context would have meant prayer for the human race as a collective group.
 And I would argue that a range of broad prayers, such as peace, health, salvation, etc. would not be difficult to pray if humanity was seen as one.

 A further objection states that God’s sovereignty fails if we take this verse as “all men” rather than “all kinds” of men.
-Since verse 5 says Christ is the mediator between God and man, if one refuses salvation, Christ’s work would have been seen as a failure, thus we can conclude it was His sovereign plan from the beginning that some men would reject salvation to avoid this unfavorable position.
+Since verse 5 says Christ is the mediator between God and man if one refuses salvation, Christ’s work would have been seen as a failure, thus we can conclude it was His sovereign plan from the beginning that some men would reject salvation to avoid this unfavourable position.